 4. Tools and IT

 The innovation manager must find the most suitable software and tools that can help with idea generation, idea management, and the whole innovation process in general.
-This is important, especially that there are hundreds of such tools out there.
+This is important, especially since there are hundreds of such tools out there.

 Accept Mission is an example of an idea management solution that can manage and structure the whole ideation process and selection.
 Our platform will enable you to easily manage and qualify all of your ideas in one place.